-This pie chart illustrates the unequal contributions of accounts to a piracy website studied by HADOPI (Haute Autorité Française pour la Diffusion des Oeuvres et la Protection des droits sur Internet).
+This chart illustrates the unequal contributions of accounts to a piracy website studied by HADOPI (Haute Autorité Française pour la Diffusion des Oeuvres et la Protection des droits sur Internet).
 Only 14 contributors accounted for 90% of the content uploaded, showing that much of the illegal activity on the site was concentrated in a specific group of users.

-This gouped column chart shows the percent of respondents who use the internet who reported consuming recorded music from any illegal channel during the last year, along with the percent of all respondents who reported doing so.
+The chart shows the per cent of respondents who use the internet who reported consuming recorded music from any illegal channel during the last year, along with the per cent of all respondents who reported doing so.
 The chart reveals that music consumption from illegal channels is most popular in Spain, where 35% of the total population engaged in such activity in 2017.
 The abbreviation "pop." stands for "population."
 European Union refers to EU28.
 The United Kingdom left the European Union on 31 January 2020.

 This table provides details about the number of albums and hours of listening via illegal means that respondents reported per capita (for the internet-using population) among several countries.
 Respondents from Spain reported illegally downloading significantly more albums than respondents from other countries.

 The chart shows the estimated displacement of first legal views by first illegal views per country.
 Based on this graph, illegal views displace legal ones the most in the United Kingdom among the countries studied, and least in the Netherlands.

 Evolution of the Sources of Copyright Infringement Before and After Haute Autorité Française pour la Diffusion des Oeuvres et la Protection des Droits sur Internet